-Hummel goes on to answer his own question.
-“But would a thirty-hour day really solve the problem?
-Wouldn’t we soon be just as frustrated as we are now with our twenty-four allotment?”
+Hummel goes on to answer his question.
+“But would a thirty-hour day solve the problem?
+Wouldn’t we soon be just as frustrated as we are now with our twenty-four-hour allotment?”

-When was the last time you stopped and thought about the miracle of Jesus’ birth?
-When was the last time you looked at a baby and wondered anew at how God could send his son to a dirty barn to be born to a teen-age girl?
-When was the last time you looked at a star and thought what a fitting global positioning system that was for the magi?
+When was the last time you stopped and thought about the wonder and miracle of Jesus’ birth?
+When was the last time you looked at a baby and wondered anew at how God could send His son to a dirty barn to be born to a teenage girl?
+And when was the last time you looked at a star and thought what a fitting global positioning system that was for the magi?

 It doesn’t get much simpler than this: God so loved the world that he gave his only begotten son that whosoever believeth in him should not perish, but have everlasting life (John 3:16 KJV).

-Put down your lists and stop wrapping your presents and share the Christmas story with someone you love.
+Put down your lists, stop wrapping your presents, and share the Christmas story with someone you love.
 Keep it simple.
 God did.
 When the angels appeared to the shepherds on the hills of Galilee, they weren’t given a deep study into the plan of salvation.
-The angel calmed their fears and told them the good news of a savior who was born nearby, who would bring peace and good will to men.
+The angel calmed their fears and told them the good news of a savior who was born nearby, who would bring peace and goodwill to men.
 They believed and rushed to see the baby.

 Where’s your wonder?
 Have you replaced the feeling of wonder with the tyranny of the urgent?
 Are you so important and have so many things to do that you don’t have time to refresh your spirit and remember God’s special gift?